cp2k/dbcsr/src/acc/opencl/smm/README.md

 OPENCL_LIBSMM_SMM_PARAMS=opencl/smm/tune_multiply.csv ./acc_bench_smm 5 30000 13 5 7
 ```

 To tune multiple kernels in a convenient fashion, a triplet specification can be supplied to the [tune_multiply.sh](https://github.com/cp2k/dbcsr/blob/develop/src/acc/opencl/smm/tune_multiply.sh) wrapper script.
-This script estimates the total runtime for auto-tuning kernels, cleans up intermediate results (`opentuner.db`), allows to specify triplets, and to split work in order to auto-tune in parallel.
+This script estimates the total runtime for auto-tuning kernels, cleans up intermediate results (`opentuner.db`), allows to specify triplets, and to split work to auto-tune in parallel.

 Triplets are used to conveniently describe multiple kernels.
 A triplet specification consists of comma-separated groups of M,N,K-extents, i.e., matrix shapes according to GEMM.
 For example: